0xBahamoot/devframework-doc/docs/vs.md

 ---
 id: vs
-title: Simulation vs Remote Client
+title: Modes
-sidebar_label: Simulation vs Remote-Client
+sidebar_label: Modes
 ---

-### The Incognito Devframework has 2 modes:
+### The Incognito Devframework has 3 modes:

-**Simulation**: create a full local environment Incognito Blockchain node with user's configuration.
-User can use both Simulation's functionalities and RPC's functionalities.
+**Simulation**: create a full simluated local environment Incognito Blockchain node with user's configuration.
+Available APIs: SIM, APP and RPC.

+**App-node**: create a Incognito Blockchain full-node that can connect with existing Incognito Mainnet/Testnet or user private Incognito Blockchain network.
+Available APIs: APP, RPC.

-**Remote-Client**: create local client that can interact with a remote Incognito Blockchain node with code.
-User can only use RPC's functionalities.
+**Remote-Client**: create local cliWent that can interact with a remote Incognito Blockchain node with code.
+Available APIs: RPC.